martijnbentum/stress-miniature-succotash/notes/dutch_o_ij_words.md

-## overview of dutch o and ij words
+## overview of a subset of dutch ɔ and ɛi words

 Selected a set of words with the vowel ɔ or ɛi in the canonical pronunciation.
 The words are from the Dutch part of common voice and forced aligened with Bass webmaus.